 - It is strongly advised to carry recent evidence of financial support for the total duration of your stay in the United States; students may also want to carry a copy of the current semester's CalCentral enrollment.

 - F-1 students on OPT should carry the the documents listed on our Travel and Re-entry to the U.S. While on OPT page.
 J-1 students on post-completion Academic Training should bring proof of their Academic Training employment job offer letter.

 - Special Case: If you received a Change of Status within the U.S and do not currently have an F or J visa in your passport, you may still use Automatic Revalidation.
 You will need your Form I-797 Change of Status Approval Notice.
 Please consult with a BIO advisor before you travel.

 F or J Status

-You must enter the U.S. with either a new Form I-20 or DS-2019, or with your most current document PROPERLY ENDORSED for travel and re-entry within the past ten months (or within six months for F-1 students on OPT) by an International Advisor at Berkeley International Office.
+You must enter the United States with either a new Form I-20 or DS-2019, or with your most current document PROPERLY ENDORSED for travel and re-entry within the past ten months (or within six months for F-1 students on OPT) by an international student advisor at Berkeley International Office.
 If UC Berkeley did not issue your Form I-20 or DS-2019, contact your program sponsor at least two or three weeks before departure to obtain their signature.